centaretraining/azuretraining/06-serverless.md

     * Add it as an allowed origin to the CORS settings on your function app
     ```powershell
     # Set this to the Function name you specified in the azuredeploy.parameters.json file.
-    $functionAppName = "lunch-$uniqueString-func-fa"
+    $functionAppName = "$env:username-lunch-func-fa"
     az functionapp cors add -g $resourceGroupName -n $functionAppName --allowed-origins $staticWebUrl
     ```
-12. Go to the [Azure Portal](portal.azure.com) and navigate to your web storage account (lunch[unique string]websa)

-13. Click **Static website** in the left menu
+12. The **$staticWebUrl** PowerShell variable contains the URL to your static website that hosts the single page application.
+Print out that value:

+    ```powershell
+    $staticWebUrl
+    ```

-14. Copy the **Primary Endpoint** value and open a browser tab to this URL.
+13. Open a browser tab to this URL.
 The home page should be displayed.
 There are currently no menu items in CosmosDB.
 Click on the **Add Menu Option** menu item and add some products and submit some orders to verify your function is working.

     ![Static Website URL](images/static-website-url.png)